o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

    xran_compression.h – interface to compression/decompression functions

-Doxygen files provide detailed information on functions and structures available.
+Source code comments can provide more details on functions and structures available.

 .. _c-plane-1: